freistli/AdvancedRAG/README.md

 2. Create Azure Container App, choose the docker image you published, and then deploy the revision pod witout any extra command.

-Note: If you don't use .env_4_SC in image, can set environment variables in the Azure Container App.
+Note: If you don't use .env in image, can set environment variables in the Azure Container App.

 ## Build Index